xamarin/Xamarin.Forms.CarouselView/readme.md

     src\carouselView\app> msbuild /v:m /p:Platform=xamarin.ios.phone;xamarin.ios.sim
     src\carouselView\app> msbuild /v:m /p:Platform=ios.unified

+#### MetaProject References
+Like normal `Project`, A `MetaProject` can use a `ProjectReference` to reference another `MetaProject`.
+Unlike a normal `Project` however, which builds its references with the same `Platform` that it's being built with, a `MetaProject` builds its references with the `LibraryPlatform` declared by it's `MetaProject`.
+The `LibraryPlatform` is the same as the `MetaPlatform` except when the `MetaPlatform` generates an executable.
+For example, `monotouch.sim` declares its `LibraryPlatform` to be `monotouch`.

+Also, unlike a normal `Project`, a `MetaProject` can use a `SelfReference` to reference itself but with a different `MetaPlatform`.
+For example, in a Xamarin.Forms library `MetaProject` the `MetaPlatform` `pacakge` builds the nuget package.
+It uses a `SelfReference` to the `group` `MetaPlatform` `mobile` to ensure all the binaries included in the package are built first (search for `SelfReference` in [CarouselView.csproj][2]).

 #### MetaPlatform Hierarchy
-Here is a summary of the relationships between `MetaProjects`, `MetaPlatforms`, and `MetaPlatformTypes` for Xamarin.Forms.
+Here is a summary of the relationships between `MetaProjects`, `MetaPlatforms`, and `MetaPlatformTypes`.
 These relationships are declared in [`ext\xf\xf.pre.props`](ext/xf/xf.pre.props).

 ![Platform Image](doc/Platforms.gif)

 ### Editing Projects
 Project files have been modified to enable build features that simplify maintaining a CI infrastructure at the expense of tooling.
-The main expense (breaks) are design time features of Visual Studio which modify project files because, without VSIP integration, Visual Studio in unaware of the new conventions.
+The main expense (breaks) are design time features of Visual Studio which modify project files.
+Without VSIP integration, Visual Studio is unaware of the new conventions and so cannot correctly update the project files.
 For example, adding a new file Android specific file via Visual Studio to [`CarouselView.csproj`][2] will require moving the `<Compile Include="NewAndroidFile.cs">` element to live under `<ItemGroup Condition=" '$(MobilePlatform)' == '$(AndroidMobilePlatformId)'" >`.

 Manual edits of project files are more easily made after installing [`EditProj`][1].
 For more extensive edits, unload all projects under `src` and open project files from the shared project [`.repo`](.repo.shproj).
 The `.repo` project includes all msbuild files.
 This allows for global search and replace of msbuild symbols.
 The shell alias `ts` touches the solution file which has the effect of reloading changes made to msbuild files which are included by project files which are otherwise cashed once at startup and never refreshed.